 Step 4: Gently Exfoliate or Apply a Mask

 If you have particularly oily, problematic skin a weekly exfoliation may be beneficial in clearing out excess makeup, dirt, and oil that has remained stubbornly clogged in your pores.
 Be sure to use a product that does not contain physical exfoliators such as gritty scrubs because they will only serve to irritate your skin and lead to further breakouts.
-Try products like Revision's Black Mask if you have acneic skin, or ZO's Exfoliating Polish if your skin is extremely congested.
+Try products like the Acne Be Gone Mask if you have acneic skin, or an Exfoliating Scrub if your skin is extremely congested.
 If you have sensitive or dry skin, a nourishing mask will be a welcome treat for your skin to add moisture and calm irritation.
 Just make sure you avoid abrasive masks that need to be peeled off so that you do not strip away your skin's natural protective barrier and further contribute to inflammation.

 Step 6: Moisturize